MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     1. Select **GitHub Pull Requests** from the search results, and then install the extension.

-        After the installation is complete, you may need to reload Visual Studio Code for the changes to take effect.
+        After the installation is complete, you might need to reload Visual Studio Code for the changes to take effect.
 A **GitHub** icon should be added to Visual Studio Code's Activity Bar.

 1. To open the GitHub Pull Requests view, select the **GitHub** icon from the Activity Bar.